-1. To receive the Audited Financial Statements of the Company for the financial year ended 31 July 2022 together with the Reports of the Directors and Auditors thereon.
-(Please refer to Note 4) 2.
-To consider and, if thought fit, to pass with or without modifications the following resolutions as Ordinary Resolutions :- (a) "THAT Mr. Chen Chee Peng, who retires pursuant to Paragraph 102(1) and (2) of the Company's Constitution, be and is hereby re-elected as a Director of the Company."
-Ordinary Resolution 1 (b) "THAT Ms. Ong Poh Lin Abdullah, who retires pursuant to Parapragh 107(2) of the Company's Constitution, be and is hereby re-elected as a Director of the Company."
-Ordinary Resolution 2 3.
-To re-appoint Messrs Grant Thornton Malaysia PLT as Auditors of the Company for the ensuing year and to authorise the Directors to fix their remuneration.
-Ordinary Resolution 3 AS SF ECIAL BUSINESS nsider and, if thought fit, to pass with or without modifications the following resolutions as Ordinary utions:- 4.
-To approve the payment of Directors' fees of not exceeding RM250,000.00 (FY2022:RM250,000.00) to Directors of the Company for the financial year ending 31 July 2023.
-Ordinary Resolution 4 5.
-To approve the payment of benefits of not exceeding RM36,000.00 to the Directors of the Company from 29 December 2022 until the next Annual General Meeting of the Company.
-Ordinary Resolution 5 6.
-Continuation in Office as an Independent Non-Executive Director (a) "THAT authority be and is hereby given to Mr. Sim Yee Fuan who has served as an Independent Non- Executive Director of the Company for a cumulative term of more than nine (9) years to continue to act as an Independent Non-Executive Director of the Company".
-Ordinary Resolution 6 7.
-Proposed power to issue shares pursuant to Sections 75 and 76 of the Companies Act 2016 (a) "THAT subject always to the Companies Act 2016 ("Act"), the Constitution of the Company and approvals of the relevant regulatory authorities, where such approval is necessary, the Directors approvals of the relevant regulatory authorities, where such approval is necessary, the Directors be and are hereby empowered, pursuant to Sections 75 and 76 of the Act, to issue and allot shares in the Company from time to time at such price, upon such terms and conditions and for such purposes as the Directors may in their absolute discretion deem fit provided that the aggregate number of shares to be issued pursuant to this Resolution does not exceed 10% of the total number of issued shares of the Company for the time being and that the Directors be and are also empowered to obtain the approval from Bursa Malaysia Securities Berhad for the listing of and quotation for the additional shares so issued and that such authority shall continue to be in force until the conclusion of the next Annual General Meeting of the Company or the expiration of the period within which the next Annual General Meeting is required by law to be held or revoked/ varied by resolution passed by the shareholders in general meeting whichever is the earlier.
+1. To receive the Audited Financial Statements of the Company for the financial year ended 31 July 2023 together with the Reports of the Directors and Auditors thereon.
+(Ple 2. consider and, if thought fit, to pass with or without modifications the following resolutions as inary Resolutions :- (a) "THAT Datuk Sham Shamrat Sen Gupta, who retires pursuant to Paragraph 102(1) and (2) of the Company's Constitution, be and is hereby re-elected as a Director of the Company."
+Ordinary Resolution 1 (b) "THAT Dato' Arjunaidi Bin Mohamed, who retires pursuant to Paragraph 107(2) of the Company's Constitution, be and is hereby re-elected as a Director of the Company."
+Ordinary Resolution 2 (c) "THAT Mr. Ng Kok Hok, who retires pursuant to Paragraph 107(2) of the Company's Constitution, be and is hereby re-elected as a Director of the Company."
+Ordinary Resolution 3 3. e-appoint Messrs Grant Thornton Malaysia PLT as Auditors of the Company for the ensuing year to authorise the Directors to fix their remuneration.
+Ordinary Resolution 4 AS SF AS SPECIAL BUSINESS nsider utions and, if thought fit, to pass with or without modifications the following resolutions as Ordinary :- 4. pprove the payment of Directors' fees of not exceeding RM250,000.00 (FY2023:RM250,000.00) to ctors of the Company for the financial year ending 31 July 2024.
+Ordinary Resolution 5 5. pprove the payment of benefits of not exceeding RM36,000.00 to the Directors of the Company n 11 January 2024 until the next Annual General Meeting of the Company.
+Ordinary Resolution 6 6.
+5. Proposed power to issue shares pursuant to Sections 75 and 76 of the Companies Act 2016

+(a) "THAT subject always to the Companies Act 2016 ("Act"), the Constitution of the Company and approvals of the relevant regulatory authorities, where such approval is necessary, the Directors be and are hereby empowered, pursuant to Sections 75 and 76 of the Act, to issue and allot shares in the Company from time to time at such price, upon such terms and conditions and for such purposes as the Directors may in their absolute discretion deem fit provided that the aggregate number of shares to be issued pursuant to this Resolution does not exceed 10% of the total number of issued shares of the Company for the time being and that the Directors be and are also empowered to obtain the approval from Bursa Malaysia Securities Berhad for the listing of and quotation for the additional shares so issued and that such authority shall continue to be in force until the conclusion of the next Annual General Meeting of the Company or the expiration of the period within which the next Annual General Meeting is required by law to be held or revoked/varied by resolution passed by the shareholders in general meeting whichever is the earlier.